DevFelipeRT/quotation-system/modules/Infrastructure/Persistence/README.md

 Events are fired on both connection lifecycle and each query execution.
 Each carries:

-* Driver and DSN
+* Driver
 * Connection parameters (with secret masking)
-* Schema (if applicable)
 * SQL and all bindings (for executed queries)
 * Detailed error message/stack (for failures)
 * Timestamp and unique context id (when applicable)

 **Event Listener Registration**

-Listeners may be registered using the event dispatcher system (integration with `Shared\Event\Contracts\EventDispatcherInterface`).
+Listeners may be registered using the event dispatcher system.
 Events are designed for downstream extensibility: metrics, tracing, logging, security auditing, etc.

-Example test listeners and utilities are provided for integration testing, ensuring observability is always testable.

 ---